-In most cases these preliminary actions should be completed soon after the initial alert - it should take longer than this only in exceptional cases.
+In most cases these preliminary actions should be completed soon after the initial alert (i.e. when the controller or processor suspects there has been a security incident which may involve personal data.) - it should take longer than this only in exceptional cases.

 An individual informs the controller that they have received an email impersonating the controller which contains personal data relating to his (actual) use of the controller's service, suggesting that the security of the controller has been compromised.
 The controller conducts a short period of investigation and identifies an intrusion into their network and evidence of unauthorised access to personal data.
-The controller would now be considered as "aware" and notification to the supervisory authority is required if this presents a likely risk to individuals.
+The controller would now be considered as "aware" and notification to the supervisory authority is required unless this is unlikely to present a risk to the rights and freedoms of individuals.
 The controller will need to take appropriate remedial action to address the breach.

 The controller should therefore have internal processes in place to be able to detect and address a breach.
-For example, for finding some irregularities in data processing the controller or processor may use certain technical measures such as data flow and log analysers, from which is possible to define events and alerts by correlating any log data17.
+For example, for finding some irregularities in data processing the controller or processor may use certain technical measures such as data flow and log analysers, from which is possible to define events and alerts by correlating any log data.
 It is important that when a breach is detected it is reported upwards to the appropriate level of management so it can be addressed and, if required, notified in accordance with Article 33 and, if necessary, Article 34.
 Such measures and reporting mechanisms could be detailed in the controller's incident response plans and/or governance arrangements.
 These will help the controller to plan effectively and determine who has operational responsibility within the organisation for managing a breach and how or whether to escalate an incident as appropriate.